Sven Morgan, Ph.D.

 Biography and Education

-Sven Morgan received his PhD from Virginia Tech.
-He spent 18 years as a faculty member and Department Chair at Central Michigan University and two years as a Department Chair at Iowa State University before coming to Dearborn in 2019.
+Sven Morgan spent eitheen years as a faculty member and Department Chair at Central Michigan University and two years as a Department Chair at Iowa State University before coming to Dearborn in 2019, where he teaches classes in Geological Sciences, Structural Geology, Tectonics, Geophysics, and Field Methods.

 Awards and Recognition